 In 2016-17, the Department of Foreign Affairs and Trade's (DFAT) Gender Equality Fund provided $10 million for the Australian NGO Gender Action Platform (GAP).
 The GAP is a competitive grants process for Australian NGOs accredited under the Australian NGO Cooperation Program (ANCP) to strengthen gender equality programming in the Indo-Pacific.
 The GAP was launched by Senator the Hon Concetta Fierravanti-Wells in September 2016.

-DFAT received 34 proposals for the GAP and selected six proposals for grants ranging between $1.25 million - $2.25 million to be delivered in 11 countries.
+DFAT selected six proposals for grants ranging between $1.25 million - $2.25 million to be delivered in nine countries.
 These projects reflect DFAT's commitment to investing in the three priorities of DFAT's Gender Equality and Women's Empowerment Strategy: Enhancing women's voice in decision-making, leadership and peacebuilding, promoting women's economic empowerment, and ending violence against women and girls.

 Objectives of the GAP